Openscapes Approach Guide

 We’ve been growing Openscapes since founding it in 2018.
 This is our attempt to codify our approach so that we can onboard others as we grow.
 Aligned with our values for kinder, open science, we are developing it openly and designing it so that you can also use the guide to use the Openscapes Approach on your own.
 We encourage anyone to use and “fork” it to make it your own (particularly as it’s a bit more developed!).

-We complete a full revolution of our Flywheel each time we lead the Champions Program.
+We complete a full revolution of our Flywheel (see Robinson & Lowndes 2022) each time we lead the Champions Program.

 Each turn of the flywheel delivers the Champions program for a Cohort of research teams so that they can begin transforming their workflows towards kinder, inclusive open science and inspire their broader communities.
 We support this delivery and transformation through developing mentor teams with inclusive facilitation skills, by investing in the Champions curriculum as we learn new software and inclusive practices and to meet specific Cohort needs, and by attracting research teams through storytelling (talks, blogs, publications), community engagement, and artwork to welcome more folks to the open science movement.

-This book will ultimately describe the Openscapes Approach as all parts of our Flywheel, but we are beginning our focus with developing mentors and delivering the Champions Program.
+This book will ultimately describe the Openscapes Approach as all parts of our Flywheel, but we are beginning our focus on Champions Program and then the Mentors Framework.

 Built with Quarto